-We retained Jones Simkins, P.C. as our auditor and independent certified public accountants for the six months ended December 31, 2009 and during the fiscal years ended June 30, 2009 and June 30, 2008.
-The selection of our auditors for the current fiscal year is not being submitted to the shareholders for their consideration.
-The selection of the independent auditors for 2010 will be made by the Audit and Compliance Committee of the Board of Directors, at such time as they may deem it appropriate.
+We retained Jones Simkins, P.C. as our auditor and independent certified public accountants for the year ended December 31, 2010, six months ended December 31, 2009 and during the fiscal years ended June 30, 2009 and June 30, 2008.
+The Board of Directors of the Company has approved the appointment of Jones Simkins, P.C. as our auditor and independent certified public accountants for the year ending December 31, 2011.
+The ratification of selection of our auditors for the current year ending on December 31, 2011 is being submitted to the shareholders for their consideration.